outsidedav/swift/machine_learning/dsx.md

 ### Example
 {: #example}

-**Scenario name:** Product line prediction.
+**Scenario name:** Product line prediction

 **Scenario description:** A company that sells outdoor equipment builds and deploys a model to predict client interest in its product line.
 Your task is to make score requests against the deployed model.

-After deploying your model, we can perform predictive analysis using the scoring end point.
+Once the model is deployed, you can perform predictive analysis by using the scoring end point.

 ```Swift
 // The data you want to have analyzed